Installation

 Before you begin

-• Serverless installation enables autoscaling based on request volume and supports scale down to and from zero.
-It also supports revision management and canary rollout based on revisions.
+• Serverless: Enables autoscaling based on request volume with scale down to and from zero.
+Supports revision management and canary rollout.
+Requires: Knative Serving and Istio.

 Make sure the following conditions are met: